Bachelor's in Music & Computing, BA

 Michal Drewnowski shown playing piano virtually on table while Winston Choi's hands are feature playing along.

-Accomplished Guest Composers
+Accomplished Guest Artists

 Male student studying by campus windows with a laptop